pshihn/venn/README.md

 # Venny

-Venny is a set of custom elements used to show Venn Diagrams on a web page.
+Venny is a set of custom elements used to show Venn/Euler Diagrams on a web page.
 These Web Components are framework indepenedent and can easily be used with any framework or in markdown.

 Venny is based on [venn.js](https://github.com/benfred/venn.js/) which provides the algorithms to layout area proportional Venn and Euler diagrams.